nikolas-claussen/blender-tissue-cartography/README.md

 & Streichan 2015](https://doi.org/10.1038/nmeth.3648) and [Mitchell &
 Cislo 2023](https://doi.org/10.1038/s41592-023-02081-w).

-`blender_tissue_cartography` is a set of python tools, template analysis pipelines, and tutorials to do tissue cartography using the popular 3d creation software [blender](https://www.blender.org/).
-The goal is to make tissue cartography as user-friendly as possible using simple, modular python code and blender’s graphical user interface.
+`blender_tissue_cartography` is a set of Python tools, template analysis pipelines, and tutorials to do tissue cartography using the popular 3d creation software [blender](https://www.blender.org/).
+The goal is to make tissue cartography as user-friendly as possible using simple, modular Python code and blender’s graphical user interface.

 ### Work in progress!